GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/BuildingProcess.rst

 The date (YYYY-MM-DD) is appended to the tag name so the client code (i.e. GEOSX) can select the version it needs (the `DOCKER_DATE` env variable is defined in the `GEOSX's .travis.yml <https://github.com/GEOSX/GEOSX/blob/develop/.travis.yml>`_).

-For the OSX builds, be do not use docker (can we?) this is why we build a tarball of the compiled TPL and save them in the cloud.
+For the OSX builds, we build a tarball a TPL and save them a remote location.
 The client (GEOSX again) will select the version it needs by defining the `TPL_OSX_TRAVIS_BUILD_NUMBER` environment variable in the `.travis.yml <https://github.com/GEOSX/GEOSX/blob/develop/.travis.yml>`_ file.

 It must be mentionned that one and only one version of the compiled TPL tarball is stored per pull request (older ones are removed automatically).